quazi-irfan/R-Language-Google-Summer-of-Code-Application-2020/README.md

 Marriage          -0.05686    0.08053  -0.706 0.483594
 ```
 ### Regression using rStan
-Now, if we have prior knowledge about the parameters we are estimating and we will use rStan to encode that information before estimating the coefficients again.
-We will specifiy the model with its prior in R but rStan converts it to a Stan mode.
+Now, if we have prior knowledge about the parameters, we can encode it in their prior distribution.
+We can not use lm function anymore since it assumes a uniform prior for the parameters.
+The new models need to be fit using rStan.
+We will specify the model with its prior in R and rStan will convert it to a Stan model.

 ```R
 model <- map2stan(